 Better conditions for teachers strengthen Sweden's competitiveness

 Every lesson requires more than just being present in the classroom.
 So we must create good conditions for teachers.
-The Swedish Teachers Association now demands that every teaching hour should provide at least the same amount of time for pre- and post-work.
+Every teaching hour must provide at least the same amount of time for pre- and post-work.
 The older the students, the more time each teacher needs.
-Bo Jansson's government investigation agrees.
-It also proposes reduced requirements…
+Bo Jansson's government inquiry agrees.
+It also proposes reduced requirements for documentation and administration.
+Teachers…

 Life expectancy and class gaps within it are increasing